 Enjoy getting dirty and working with KITCHEN GARDEN VOLUNTEERS?

-The Friends conduct morning sessions to learn to propagate plants at Mt Coot-Tha Gardens on a monthly basis.
-Skills covered in the programme include selecting stock for propagating; time of year; watering; fertilising; different growing media; potting up of cuttings; care when handling and monitoring systems and recording results
+The Friends conduct morning sessions to propagate uncommon, rare and endangered plants at Mt Coot-Tha Gardens.
+The programme includes selection of stock for propagating according to the nursery program schedule; watering; fertilising; potting up of cuttings; monitoring and recording results.